 Spreadsheet Formatting Requirements – CSV, XLS, XLSX

 Route4Me enables you to plan and optimize last mile routes with millions of addresses and locations.
-For your convenience, you can easily import all your addresses, customer details, order information, and any other route data in a single spreadsheet instead of adding addresses manually.
-Furthermore, formatting Route4Me spreadsheets is as simple as adding column names and populating them with your data.
-In this guide, you can learn about formatting enterprise route software spreadsheets, supported file types, available spreadsheet column names, and more.
-Additionally, you can download a spreadsheet template, populate it with your data, and use it to optimize routes, import customer addresses into your Synced Address Book, and more.
+For convenience, you can import all your addresses, customer details, order information, and other route data into a single spreadsheet instead of adding them manually.
+To ensure a smooth import process, formatting Route4Me spreadsheets is straightforward—just add the appropriate column names and fill in your data.
+This guide will walk you through the proper spreadsheet formatting, supported file types, available column names, and other details.
+You’ll even find a downloadable spreadsheet template.

 Table of Contents

-A Route4Me spreadsheet is made of organized Columns and Rows.
-To create a column, simply add the preferred column name to the header (first row) of your spreadsheet and then populate the following rows with data.
-For example, adding “Address” to the header of the spreadsheet creates the Address column that can be populated with an actual address in each of the following rows.
-Similarly, you can add multiple columns and populate their rows with the respective data.
-Accordingly, all data added in the same row with an address is assigned to this address.
+A Route4Me spreadsheet consists of organized columns and rows.
+To create a column, simply add the desired column name to the header row and populate the subsequent rows with data.
+For example, adding “Address” to the header creates an Address column for entering addresses.
+You can add multiple columns and populate them with relevant data.

-Equally important, the only mandatory column for creating a Route4Me spreadsheet is the Address column, and the rest of the columns can contain the data you want to assign to imported addresses.
-A valid address in the Address column should include street name and number, city, state, ZIP code, and country.
-If you add a partial address, Route4Me will automatically suggest one or multiple geocoded versions.
-Alternatively, you can input the street name and number into the Address column and add separate columns for the City, State, ZIP Code, and Country.
+The Address column is mandatory for a Route4Me spreadsheet, serving as the foundation for route planning.
+Other columns can contain additional data assigned to the addresses.
+A valid address should include the street name, number, city, state, ZIP code, and country.
+If a partial address is entered, Route4Me will suggest geocoded versions.
+Alternatively, you can separate the address components into different columns for City, State, ZIP Code, and Country.

-Route4Me supports a specific set of business route planner software entities and attributes that can be associated with addresses.
-For example, address alias, customer email, order number, order weight, etc. To attach information to your addresses that can’t be added through Route4Me’s reserved entities and attributes, you can easily attach this as Custom Data.
+Route4Me offers a set of predefined entities and attributes that can be associated with an address, such as an address alias, customer email, order number, order weight, and more.
+If you need to add extra information not covered by Route4Me’s specified entities and attributes, you can attach it as Custom Data.

 Supported Spreadsheet File Types and Extensions

-If your file contains multiple sheets or tabs, you will be prompted to select only one sheet or tab for the upload.
-Additionally, Route4Me doesn’t support spreadsheets that contain macros, formulas, or filters.
+If your file has multiple sheets or tabs, you’ll be prompted to select only one for upload.
+NOTE: Route4Me does not support files with macros, formulas, or filters.

-Equally important, when exporting an Apple Numbers file (macOS) to Excel, remove the first row from the Numbers file before exporting to ensure that the headings remain on the first row in the exported Excel file.
+When exporting from Apple Numbers to Excel, remove the first row in Numbers to ensure headings remain in place.

-Below, you can find a list of the available column names that can be added to your spreadsheets depending on what route data you want to upload.
-Route4Me Entities are the names of the Route4Me enterprise route software entities and attributes.
-Accordingly, Valid Column Names (Headers) are the available column names that can be added to the header of your spreadsheets.
-You can pick one preferred Valid Column Name to create the respective column in the spreadsheets.
+Below is a list of available column names you can add to a spreadsheet based on the route data you want to upload.
+Route4Me Entities are the system’s predefined entity and attribute names, while Valid Column Names (Headers) are the acceptable header names for your spreadsheet.
+Choose one Valid Column Name to create the corresponding column in your spreadsheet.

-NOTE: To use certain columns, the respective Route4Me Account Add-Ons must be activated in the Feature Manager.
+NOTE: To use certain columns, the corresponding Route4Me Account Add-Ons must be activated in the Feature Manager.

 Route4Me Entity | Entity / Attribute Description | Valid Column Names (Headers) | |